cloudflare/workers-rs/worker-build/README.md

 ## Emscripten

-`worker-build --emscripten` builds for `wasm32-unknown-emscripten`, giving Workers a libc, epoll-backed sockets and JSPI-suspending blocking calls, so crates like stock Tokio `net` run unmodified.
+`worker-build --emscripten` builds for `wasm32-unknown-emscripten`, giving Workers a libc and epoll-backed sockets, so crates like stock Tokio `net` run unmodified.
 The output has the same shape as a regular build (`build/index.js` plus the Wasm), so `wrangler.toml` only changes the build command: